mwt/matthewthom.as/_posts/2021-03-11-fund-open-source.md

 G \frac{\left( \sum_i \sqrt{c_i^p} \right)^2}{ \sum_p \left( \sum_i \sqrt{c_i^p} \right)^2}
 $$

 is always positive.
-This means that any individual who can list a project can commit profitable fraud.
+This means that any individual who can list a project can fraudulently profit from the mechanism.

 The second thing to note about NQF is funds allocated to project $$p$$ are decreasing in the contributions to all other projects.
 For example, when you donate to WebPack, you are taking funds away from all other projects.
 This generates inefficiency and is a major deviation from QF and CQF.